Czechia: Mass institutionalisation of older persons with disabilities – new report

 Validity together with its Czech partner, FORUM for Human Rights has launched a major new report on “Institutionalisation, disability and ageing”.
 The report focuses on the large-scale institutionalisation of older persons with disabilities in the Czech Republic, exposes the failures of government policy to implement policies that maintain dignity for older persons, and calls for a radical overhaul of the system of provision of social support services in the community.

-Click here to read the Report.
+Click here to read the Report in English.

 Click here to watch the launch event.